tzeikob/javascript-patterns/contribute.md

 Below you can find various trivial or real-world implementations of this pattern:

- * [Parallel Reducer](parallel-reducer.js): short description about the implementation
+ * [Parallel Reducer](parallel-reducer.js): A short description about the implementation
  * ...
 ```